 - Audience Participation Song: "Loudness" at the beginning.
 "S.D.I."
 "Rock and Roll Gypsy" and "King of Pain" would all later take this on.

 - Author Appeal: For Niihara, Intercourse with You and anti-war songs mainly.
-For Yamada, much of his lyrics were Religion Rant Song, Ode to Intoxication, or Road Song.
+For Yamada, much of his lyrics were Religion Rant Song and songs about getting trashed.
 For Takasaki and Higuchi, anti-war songs and other types of the Protest Song and Author Filibuster.

 - Author Filibuster: Miles High is a song that arguably ran into this territory.